 Additional Treatment Options

-In addition to weight-loss surgery and medically managed weight-loss, the following therapies are also utilized to treat severe obesity.
+In addition to bariatric surgery and medical weight management, the following therapies are also utilized to treat severe obesity.

 Behavior plays a significant role in severe obesity.
 Modifying behaviors that have contributed to developing obesity is one way to treat the disease either alone or in conjunction with other treatments.
 A few suggested behavior modifiers include: changing eating habits, increasing physical activity, becoming educated about the body and how to nourish it appropriately, engaging in a support group or extracurricular activity and setting realistic weight management goals.